-1. Sealed Lips
+1. Sealed lips

-Perhaps the easiest way to prevent gas in babies is to minimize the amount of air they’re swallowing.
-In breast-fed infants, this means ensuring that their lips are creating a seal on the areola.
+Perhaps the easiest way to try to prevent gas in babies is to minimize the amount of air they’re swallowing.
+In breastfed infants, this means ensuring that their lips are creating a seal on the areola.

-2. Tilt the Bottle
+2. Tilt the bottle

-Bottles create a unique opportunity for air, so make sure you tilt the bottle up to about 30 or 40 degrees, so that the air rises to the bottom as they’re feeding.
-An alternative: Try using collapsible bags that eliminate air and reduce the risk of gas.
+Bottles create a unique opportunity for air intake.
+Tilt the bottle up to about 30 or 40 degrees, so that the air rises to the bottom as they’re feeding and you only see milk at the bottom of the bottle near the nipple.

-3. Burp the Baby
+3. Burp the baby

 Burp your baby both during and after feeding.
 Your baby might not like this, especially if they are very hungry, but by eliminating the air midway through their feeding, you reduce the likelihood that it will be carried into the digestive system.

-4. Eat Differently
+4. Eat differently

 Immediately after feeding, keep your baby upright.
 This will make it easier for them to burp.

 If they’re already feeling discomfort, try laying your baby on their back and moving their legs in a bicycle motion.

 You could also try these techniques to comfort them and help move the gas from their little bodies:

 Carry baby in a “football hold.”
-This involves holding your infant facedown across your arm, with their legs straddling your elbow and the side of their face in your hand — as if you are running her in for a touchdown.
+This involves holding your infant facedown across your arm, with their legs straddling your elbow and the side of their face in your hand — as if you’re running them in for a touchdown.